BIOGRAPHY OF PETER GOLDRING – March 10, 2015

-Peter Goldring has served the people of Edmonton East as their Member of Parliament for almost 16 years since being first elected on June 2, 1997.
+Peter Goldring has served the people of Edmonton East as their Member of Parliament for over 18 years since being first elected on June 2, 1997.
 He has been a strong voice for the riding in Ottawa, bringing national attention to constituents’ concerns on many issues, such as Canadian unity, veterans’ affairs, housing affordability, health care and criminal justice.

 In 2006 Peter led a Parliamentary group to Haiti for the election, but also to examine the state of Canada’s foreign aid projects.
 He was discouraged at the utter lack of progress in 10 years of Canadian aid and reported his findings in a 25-page report to the government.
 Peter subsequently put a motion forward in the Foreign Affairs Committee to study Haiti, which was accepted and resulted in an extensive committee report.

 In December 2010, following the earthquake, Peter submitted a motion again to re-study Haiti, which was accepted by the Foreign Affairs Committee.
 In preparation for the study Peter travelled with Engineers Without Borders to learn best practices at Canadian aid projects in Ghana and to learn from the people of Ghana what might help the people of Haiti.